G-02NNL7GR5B

 83. Space Invaders (Comb Jellies)

-Technique: The alien appearance of these primitive animals reminded me of a sentence in the song "Eve of the War", the opening piece from the British 1978 album, Jeff Wayne's Musical Version of The War of the Worlds; “The chances of anything coming from Mars are a million to one, he said… but still, they come.”
-I thought it was a very good match with the thousands of jellies drifting by over our head while performing a safety stop at the end of our dive.
+The alien appearance of these primitive animals reminded me of a sentence in the song "Eve of the War," the opening piece from the British 1978 album, Jeff Wayne's Musical Version of The War of the Worlds; "The chances of anything coming from Mars are a million to one, he said… but still, they come."
+I thought it was a very good match with the thousands of alien-looking comb jellies drifting by over our head while performing a safety stop at the end of our dive.

 Discover the beauty beneath the surface with our online Marine Wildlife Videography course!